 - Objectives and Targets

 This session will show your students what an EMS involves, considers three types of EMS’s, and allows them to explore why companies develop their own EMS’s.

 Developing an EMS

-Here, your students will be led through the step-by-step process for developing an organizational EMS.
+Here, your students will be led through the step-by-step process for developing an organisational EMS.

 Environmental Aspects and Impacts

-Students are shown in this session how to determine the environmental aspects and impacts of your organization.
+Students are shown in this session how to determine the environmental aspects and impacts of your organisation.

 This session will allow students to use an Environmental Significance Standard to continue to explore aspects of significance from the previous session.

 This session follows up on the previous ones and leads students to determine reasonable Objectives and Targets for the aspects identified earlier.

 At the end of the course, students will have an opportunity to ask questions and fill out an action plan.